Dmitry-itechart/docker-compose/README.md

 docker-compose up -d
 ```

-- just run all services and force docker-compose to recreate containers (clear cache)./
+- just run all services and force docker-compose to recreate containers (clear cache).
 Useful if you have new versions of images available /
 or want to use locally-assembled images.
 ```bash